qiboteam/qibo/doc/source/api-reference/qibo.rst

 operations (addition, subtraction, scalar multiplication), linear algebra operations (eigenvalues, eigenvectors, matrix exponentiation) and multiplication to dense or other sparse matrices.
-All these properties are inherited by :class:`qibo.core.hamiltonians.Hamiltonian` objects created using sparse matrices.
+All these properties are inherited by :class:`qibo.hamiltonians.Hamiltonian` objects created using sparse matrices.
 Tensorflow sparse matrices support only multiplication to dense matrices.
 Both backends support calculating Hamiltonian expectation values using a sparse Hamiltonian matrix.